 The Water Resistance

-The Daybreak is water resistant thanks to its fabric and zipper, but it’s important to note that it’s not waterproof.
+The Daybreak is water-resistant thanks to its fabric and zipper, but it’s essential to note that it’s not waterproof.
 In a light rain, you can rest easy that your gear will stay dry, but you wouldn’t want to trust it to keep your gear dry on a river trip.
-Its zipper (which extends deep onto each of the two sides of the pack) will keep water out for a bit, but if you’re going. to be out in extended wet conditions, I would recommend packing your gear in drybags or using a pack liner (if you’re using the Daybreak).
+Its zipper (which extends deep onto each of the two sides of the pack) will keep water out for a bit, but if you’re going.
+To be out in extended wet conditions, I would recommend packing your gear in dry bags or using a pack liner (if you’re using the Daybreak).

 The Weight